slab/quill/docs/modules.md

 ## Extending

-Modules may also be extended and re-registered, replacing the original module, even required ones.
+Modules may also be extended and re-registered, replacing the original module.
+Even required modules may be re-registered and replaced.

 ```javascript
 var Clipboard = Quill.import('modules/clipboard');